Forget Bob Marley - Washington mom Kate Pippinger is the new face of the movement to legalize marijuana.

 The spot is part of a $1 million ad campaign by New Approach to pass Initiative 502 in Washington, a measure that would license and regulate marijuana production, distribution and possession for people over 21, remove state criminal and civil penalties for activities that it authorizes, tax marijuana sales and earmark marijuana-related revenues.

-Yet noticeably absent from the ad is any mention of the ballot initiative – a deliberate decision made by New Approach to start a conversation with undecided voters, according to Alison Holcomb, campaign director.
+Yet noticeably absent from the ad is any mention of the ballot initiative - a deliberate decision made by New Approach to start a conversation with undecided voters, according to Alison Holcomd, campaign director.

-“There hasn’t been much of conversation for people who may not like marijuana, may not use marijuana but see that the current approach has failed,” Holcomb said.
-“We want this ad to start that conversation with them, instead of continuing the polarized arguments that we’ve seen in the past. ”
+"There hasn't been much of conversation for people who may not like marijuana, may not use marijuana but see that the current approach has failed," Holcomd said.
+"We want this ad to start that conversation with them, instead of continuing the polarized arguments that we've seen in the past. "

 The ad premiers Wednesday in the Seattle media market and will run until Aug.
 25.